In this article

 Some states have “community property laws,” which essentially state that you and your spouse are equal owners of all assets.
 In these states, your death benefit might go straight to your spouse automatically, regardless of whom you’ve named as a beneficiary, unless your spouse has given written consent for you to do otherwise.

 Which states have community property laws?
-Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
-Alaska, South Dakota and Tennessee have elective community property laws, which essentially means that married couples get to choose whether to be governed by these rules.
+Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington and Wisconsin.
+Alaska, South Dakota, Kentucky, Florida and Tennessee have elective community property laws, which essentially means that married couples get to choose whether to be governed by these rules.

 For the most part, the death benefit from a life insurance policy is tax-free for the beneficiary.
 A few niche exceptions include: